AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 	- Loop through the incoming records
-	- If the inventory count is zero, send a message to the NoStock SNS topic You will now configure the function so it triggers when data is added to the ``Inventory`` table in DynamoDB.
+	- If the inventory count is zero, send a message to the NoStock SNS topic We will now configure the function so it triggers when data is added to the ``Inventory`` table in DynamoDB.

 - Choose ``Deploy`` to save your code changes